Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/camryn.md

 - **One potential avenue for improvement:** Similar to Wilson's comment, the printing makes the notebook get really long.
 Maybe have a quick summary instead.

 - **One thing I learned:** I learned a quicker way to parse the praw output and quickly get features that are relevant to the post.

+### Camryn's response

+Hi, Varun!
+Thank you for your feedback.
+Like I said in my response to Wilson, I have since fixed the issue of printing out way too much.
+I wasn't aware this was an issue as Jupyter notebook collapses some of this output (as compared to GitHub where all of it is printed), so I definitely appreciate you both pointing that out for me!
+I am also glad my work helped you gain more information about parsing PRAW output.